Dystonia Genetic Research

 About our dystonia research study

-The neurology specialists at Beth Israel Medical Center seek to identify additional non-DYT1 genes and to better understand all of the genes that contribute to dystonia.
+The neurology specialists at Mount Sinai Beth Israel seek to identify additional non-DYT1 genes and to better understand all of the genes that contribute to dystonia.
 We also wish to investigate differences in how these genes are expressed within families, including why some gene carriers have no symptoms of dystonia.

 This research to identify the genes that cause dystonia will lead to better genetic testing, counseling, and treatment, and may even result in a cure.

 We are searching for families with two or more relatives who have dystonia to participate in our research study.
 Participation involves a brief physical exam, a blood sample, and an interview about your health and family history.